SDG 10. Reduced Inequality

 • Career counselling, vocational guidance, psychological counselling and assessment, and aptitude assessment are offered through the Department of Career Counselling and Guidance (DCOC);

-• Screening or comprehensive psychological assessment services for different clinical conditions, psychotherapy, psychological or educational counselling and crisis assistance offered to students, academic and administrative staff of the UB by the team of the Clinic for Psychological and Educational Assistance and Intervention (CAIPE);
+• Screening or comprehensive psychological assessment services for different clinical conditions, psychotherapy, psychological or educational counselling, and crisis assistance offered to students, academic and administrative staff of the UB by the team of the Clinic for Psychological and Educational Assistance and Intervention (CAIPE);

 The University of Bucharest offers various facilities and support services for students with disabilities and special educational needs.
 These include: